Redesigning a trade operations platform to surface exceptions before they become SLA breaches.

 SOLUTION

-A platform that shows you where to look
+A platform that shows you what to do

 • Exception clusters visible across all nine process stages without any navigation